Gio0300/LoosePubSubAzure/outline.md

 					Poison pill
 				-- No built-in geo-replication (yet)
 			Warn about using a database (cosmos or SQL)
-				Cosmos DB - Consumer subscribes to change feed - reliable and guaranteed at least once, easy to implement geo-replication but no built-in message broker features.
+				Cosmos DB - Consumer subscribes to change feed - reliable and guaranteed at least once, easy to implement geo-replication but no built-in message broker features and semantics.
 					DLQ
-					Metrics
-					Events
-					Insights
+					Metrics (number of messages in queue, throughput) Message Bus Events (new event in queue without listener) Insights
 					Session State
 					Distributed tracing context